Olive Skipper (Pyrgus serratulae)

 next page back to list

-The unh distinguishing features are the rather solid arc-shaped marks in marginal s1/2; the discal s1 rounded but non-leaning bump; the discal s4/5 mark being relatively narrow and flat-edged internally and of about the same width as s6/7; and, most often quoted, the basal spot in s7 is circular or oval(-ish), although the limits of this feature are unclear as I suspect that there are serratulae where this mark is rather rectangular with heavily rounded corners and in this respect could give rise to confusion with other species.
+The unh distinguishing features are the rather solid-filled rounded arc-shaped marks in marginal s2; the discal s1 rounded but non-leaning bump; and, most often quoted, the basal spot in s7 is circular or oval(-ish), although the limits of this feature are unclear as I suspect that there are serratulae where this mark is rather rectangular with heavily rounded corners and in this respect could give rise to confusion with other species.

 ref sex